80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 The most notable and unique things in Arnold are the Giant Sequoias at Calaveras Big Trees State Park.
 Aptly named, Big Trees State Park is home to the largest sequoia ever recorded.
 Though it is no longer standing or alive, the tree was named Father of the Forest and is well-preserved in the park.

-There are also many still-standing Giant Sequoias in Big Trees, whose scale can only be truly understood by standing at the base of them.
+There are also many still-standing Giant Sequoias in Big Trees, whose scale can only be truly understood by standing at the base.

 Attend Victorian Christmas in Nevada City